quaderno/quaderno-ruby/README.md

 # quaderno-ruby

-Quaderno-ruby is a ruby wrapper for [Quaderno API] (https://github.com/quaderno/quaderno-api).
+Quaderno-ruby is a ruby wrapper for the [Quaderno API](https://developers.quaderno.io/api).

-Current version is 2.2.0 See the changelog [here](https://github.com/quaderno/quaderno-ruby/blob/master/changelog.md)
+Current version is 2.2.0 → See the changelog [here](https://github.com/quaderno/quaderno-ruby/blob/master/changelog.md).

+To learn more about our API and ecosystem, check [developers.quaderno.io](https://developers.quaderno.io).

 ## Installation & Configuration